Where do i start?

 Where will my website be hosted?

 The golden rule for website hosting is to host your website close to where your visitors are located.
 This ensures that your website loads very quickly for them, and they have a good experience of interacting with it.
 With an academic website, choosing a location can be tricky because academic websites typically have a global audience.
-After discussion with you about your audience, I host your website in one of eight data center locations around the world that would be nearest to the majority of your visitors.
+After discussion with you about your audience, I host your website in one of six data center locations around the world that would be nearest to the majority of your visitors.
 I then monitor your website traffic, to confirm our choice, and move your website to another location if necessary.
 Depending on your traffic pattern, I may attach your website to a Content Distribution Network and use Edge storage as additional measures to ensure all your visitors receive the best possible experience.

 Interested in Working together?